Punta Arenas: Museums

+The museum is located 7.5 km north on Route Y-565 to Rio Seco.
 This museum exhibits a full-size replica of the first ship ever to circumnavigate the world: Ferdinand Magellan's Nao Victoria.
-Since October 2011, the museum has added a full-size replica of the James Caird, used by Ernest Shackleton during his Imperial Trans-Antarctic Expedition with the Endurance.
-The museum is located 7.5 km north on Route Y-565 to Rio Seco.
+Since October 2011, the museum has displayed a full-size replica of the James Caird, used by Ernest Shackleton during his Imperial Trans-Antarctic Expedition with the Endurance.